 The Foundation provides monetary support to enhance learning opportunities for students through scholarships, work grants, and community service projects.
 The Ed Foundation also funds the Building Trades programs’ hands-on home construction projects.

 Additionally, the Foundation owns and maintains the School of Applied Technology campus in Wellsville.
-The 22-acre parcel consists of more than 20 buildings with nearly 800 students enrolled in 15 programs.
+The 22-acre parcel consists of more than 20 buildings with over 700 students enrolled in 14 programs.
 The programs, which stress “learning by doing,” incorporate traditional classroom experience with comprehensive “on-the-job” laboratory experiences.